Grazing rights in Nevada: Federal rangeland laws

 Laws that apply to management of public land grazing are generally codified in Title 43 of the United States Code and include the Taylor Grazing Act of 1934 (TGA), the National Environmental Policy Act of 1969, the Endangered Species Act of 1973, the Federal Land Policy and Management Act of 1976, the Public Rangelands Improvement Act of 1978, and the Wild and Free-Roaming Horses and Burros Act of 1971.

 In 1933, Edward T. Taylor, a Representative from Colorado, reintroduced a bill to set up the grazing bureau or service in the Department of Interior to administer range lands.
 The TGA regulates grazing on public lands (excluding in Alaska) to improve rangeland conditions.
-The Grazing Service was merged with the General Land Office in 1946 to form the Bureau of Land Management (BLM).
+The Grazing Service was merged with the United States General Land Office in 1946 to form the Bureau of Land Management (BLM).

 Prior to the enactment of the TGA, an open-range system existed on public domain land.
 The TGA was enacted by Congress to prevent overgrazing of rangelands, and authorized the permitted use of lands designated as available for livestock grazing while specifying that grazing permits convey no right, title, or interest to such lands.
 This definition was unanimously upheld by the United States Supreme Court in 2000.
 The TGA allows the BLM to increase or decrease the utilization of a grazing area in response to changing ecological conditions, and specifies that permits are subject to periodic review at least every 10 years, with holders having preferential rights to renew "in the discretion of the Secretary of the Interior."